b3nzuk3/passwordLocker/README.md

 # Password Locker

-This project was generated with [Python3.10](https://github.com/angular/angular-cli) version 13.3.1.
+This project was generated with [Python3.10](https://www.python.org/downloads/release/python-3100/) version 13.3.1.
-#### This site is a web app, Mar-15-2022
+#### This site is a Password Manager, Apr-26-2022
+##Author
 #### By b3nzuk3
 ## Description
 This app allows the user to view his profile and repositories when prompted to search